EXCLUSIVE-Raiffeisen looks at leaving Russia after Ukraine invasion - sources | Business

 A second person said RBI could exit Russia and Ukraine by handing over ownership to another entity, without giving details.
 A temporary suspension of activity was also an option, that person said.
 Russia's Prime Minister Mikhail Mishustin has said Moscow would temporarily curb foreigners seeking to sell assets, complicating any attempts to quit the country.

-A spokesperson for RBI in Vienna declined to comment.
-RBI's Russian business said in a statement: "Raiffeisenbank plans to secure uninterrupted availability of its financial services for the clients based on existing legislation and the regulator's orders."
+RBI's stock price extended losses following the report it is studying a potential exit from Russia.
+The company's Russian business said in a statement: "Raiffeisenbank plans to secure uninterrupted availability of its financial services for the clients based on existing legislation and the regulator's orders."

 The potential cost to RBI of quitting Russia and Ukraine is unclear.
 Both sources said it was financially robust enough to withstand any stoppage of its banking operations there.
 The second source said any decision to leave Russia would have to be done in coordination with the central bank, which might impose its own conditions.